 I was also struck by how many women were part of the early years of honky tonk music.
 I'm happy some music fans, and historians had the foresight to keep track, though the information was hard to come by.
 This is the second to last installment of the series, and I want to share five songs that shaped the era, and in some instances also shaped country music moving forward.

 For the purposes of this installment, I looked at Most-Played Juke Box (Country & Western) Records.
 As the name implies, these were the top songs played in the honky tonks, and bars across America.

-Again, my focus was squarely on honky tonk music which after Hank William's death seemed to be carried on by Webb Pierce, Ray Price among others.
+Again, my focus was squarely on honky tonk music which after Hank William's death seemed to be carried on by Webb Pierce, and Ray Price among others.

-Webb Pierce was the most successful artist of the middle 1950's even keeping Elvis from the top spot several times over.
+Webb Pierce was the most successful artist in the middle 1950's even keeping Elvis from the top spot several times over.
 And speaking of Elvis, by 1954, the chart was changing with more Rockabilly, among other sounds..
 It would not be hyperbole to say honky tonk music was being squeezed out.

 Another way of looking at music after Hank,( yes that is what I call it) is that it was an inevitable progression that still owed much to the honky tonk sounds of the three kings.
 Rockabilly for one is just honky tonk music on acid, and countrypolitan is honky tonk music on downers...lol..

 All kidding aside, it seems to me as if Rockabilly took the carousing, and light heartedness of honky tonk music, and ran with it!
 In the early days, honky tonk music was cool among the teens w/ Lefty positioned maybe unwittingly as a veritable hearthrob.
 Rockabilly required rapidly rhythmic dance moves popular with the school-aged crowd among others..
 It definitely is a close cousin to the honky tonk sound..